* Buy => Mode turns bullish. Buy at next Open or put in a limit order to buy on weakness.

 * -10 to -8: very pessimistic – depressed

-* In a healthy bullish move, the MoM indicator is normally rising together with the stock or index.
+* In a healthy market advance, the MoM indicator generally rises along with the stock or index.

-* If MoM starts inching down after a significant rally (green mode) it is an indication of a possible peak or the start of a consolidation phase.
+* If the MoM indicator begins to decline after a significant rally (in green mode), it is an indication of a possible peak or the start of a consolidation phase.
 This changes the market mode to light green.

-* If MoM starts inching up after a sustained slide (red mode) it is an indication of a possible bottom or the start of a sideways phase.
+* If the MoM indcator begins to rise after a sustained slide (in red mode), it is an indication of a possible bottom or the start of a sideways phase.
 This changes the market mode to pink.

-* For a rising stock or index MoM is typically hovering between +3 and +10, and Mode can change between green and light green several times before a Sell signal occurs.
+* For a rising stock or index, MoM is typically between +3 and +10, and the mode may change between green and light green several times before a sell signal happens.

-* For a declining stock or index MoM usually fluctuates between -3 and -10, and Mode can switch between red and pink several times before a Buy signal is generated.
+* For a declining stock or index, MoM usually fluctuates between -3 and -10, and the mode may switch between red and pink several times before a buy signal is generated.

-* Ordinary pullbacks generally end with MoM bottoming out in the neutral zone ( -3 to +3) before turning back up.
+* Ordinary pullbacks usually end with MoM bottoming out in the neutral zone (-3 to +3) before turning back up.

-* Bear market rallies often end with MoM peaking out in the neutral zone ( -3 to +3) before turning back down.
+* Bear market rallies often end with MoM peaking in the neutral zone (-3 to +3) before turning back down.

 * Major peaks often occur with MoM reaching the high +8 zone.
-When this happens there is an increasing risk for a sudden pullback or the start of a sideways pause.
+When this happens, there is an increased risk of a sudden pullback or the start of a sideways pause.

 * Major lows are often marked by MoM dropping into the -8 zone.
-We can get ready to buy when this happens, but not rarely we will see a second lower low with bullish divergence.
-So, don't rush in and try to buy on a down day.
+This may be a good time to consider buying a starter position.
+However, it's not uncommon to see a second low or double bottom several weeks later, acompanied by bullish divergence (MoM making its second bottom at a higher level).
+It's important not to rush in and try to buy on a down day.